-05500: Metal Fabrications
+05 50 00: Metal Fabrications

-1. Ventilation shafts penetrating the roof shall be equipped with welded anti-personnel screening to prevent unauthorized access to the building.

-2. All exterior miscellaneous steel shall be galvanized and prime painted, ready for field finishing.
+- 1. Ventilation shafts penetrating the roof shall be equipped with welded anti-personnel screening to prevent unauthorized access to the building. - 2.
+All exterior miscellaneous steel shall be galvanized and prime painted, ready for field finishing.

-05510: Metal Stairs and Ladders
+05 51 00: Metal Stairs

-Roofs shall be accessible by stairs and not by vertical ladders.
+Roofs must be accessible by stairs and not by vertical ladders.
+Any exceptions to this requirements must be approved in writing by the Director of Facilities Management.